Freedom and Convenience

 Debt, in this context, is a form of slavery because it takes your time away from you.

-This concept of time as the ultimate possession is not new.
 In his work Slavery and Capitalism, historian David McNally highlights that for enslaved people on Atlantic plantations—whom he terms the “chattel proletariat”—the core struggle was for Time.
 When they fought to control a few evening hours or Sundays, they were fighting for the autonomy to cultivate their own crops on "provision grounds."

 This reclaimed time was their only path to non-commodified existence, allowing them to engage in "life-making" and build community independent of the master’s economic demands.